Art Deco Mushroom Table Lamp

 Designer: To be appraised.

-Other versions: Probably made in a few colours.
+Other versions: This Art Deco mushroom table lamp exists in a few colours.

-Table lamp made in the Art Deco/Bauhaus style, but produced in the late 1980s, early 1990s.
+This table lamp made in the art deco/Bauhaus style, but was produced in the late 1980s, early 1990s.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.